How to Mount

 another command

-output will contains your hard disk details
+> sudo blkidoutput will contains your hard disk details

-> /dev/sda1: LABEL="Seagate Backup Plus Drive" BLOCK_SIZE="512" UUID="D012032A120314DE" TYPE="ntfs" PARTUUID="db2dad7b-01"
+> /dev/sda1: LABEL="Seagate Backup Plus Drive" BLOCK_SIZE="512" UUID="D012032A120314DE" TYPE="ntfs" PARTUUID="db2dad7b-01"so your hard dik type is ntfs

 Create a directory in your file system